Symantec/Dominator/cmd/subd/README.md

 its I/O to be 2% of the media speed.

 ## Status page
-*Subd* provide a web interface on port `6969` which provides a status page, access to performance metrics and logs.
+*Subd* provides a web interface on port `6969` which provides a status page, access to performance metrics and logs.
 If *subd* is running on host `myhost` then the URL of the main status page is `http://myhost:6969/`.
 An RPC over HTTP interface is also provided over the same port.